 Envoy Protect + Brivo

-If your company has Envoy Protect enabled they can edit their existing Birvo integration, click on Step 3 Groups and click the checkbox to enable the "Envoy Protect" option.
+If your company has Envoy Protect enabled they can edit their existing Brivo integration, click on Step 3 Groups and click the checkbox to enable the "Envoy Protect" option.
 Choose the custom field that is populated with your employee's email address.
 After enabled, go ahead and re-save the integration.

 Note: If you haven't yet set up the integration, follow the steps from Enabling the Envoy + Brivo integration first.

 DISCLAIMER: Brivo users (employees) are not disabled by default, Envoy did not want to take on the liability to mass disable user accounts.
 You will need to disable the employee's accounts in order to proceed.

 - The employee has answered the preconfigured questions by the Envoy admins.

 - They pass screening based on the set of rules

 • (i.e. Have you been in contact with someone feeling ill over the past 14 days?)

 - The employee will be approved for the next business day